It will be helpful if you have the following information ready before starting the online application:

-All accepted students must submit copies of current, valid CPR and First Aid certification prior to the program start date.
+All accepted students must submit copies of current, valid CPR and first aid certification prior to the program start date.
 CPR certification must cover the entire lifespan (infant, child, and adult).
-Accepted students are responsible for maintaining current, valid CPR status throughout the duration of the DUT certificate program.
+Accepted students are responsible for maintaining current, valid CPR status throughout the duration of the program.

 In addition, students must provide proof of current health insurance coverage before entering the program.